-Having a hubby who is Persian, he has told me so many stories of beauty treatments his grandmother would concoct at home with rose water or rose petals.
+My hubby is Persian, and he has told me so many stories of beauty treatments his grandmother would concoct at home with rose water or rose petals.
 He always laughs when he sees a new beauty product come out with rose water or rose milk in it at a high price point since to him, it’s more of an old wives home remedy.
-And who am I to argue- Persian women are known for their beauty, thousands of years of history can’t be wrong, right?
+And who am I to argue — Persian women are known for their beauty, and thousands of years of history can’t be wrong, right?

 What are the benefits of rose water for your skin?